Compare current accounts in Ireland

 Find out about the features and fees, plus a roundup of current accounts available in Ireland.

 If you receive a salary, wages or even a benefit, a current account is important to have.
-While there are different kinds of accounts to cater to different needs, this type of account is suitable for day-to-day transactions such as paying bills, shopping online, making in-store purchases or mortgage and loan payments.
-With easy access to your money and the ability to manage your finances online, you can find an Ireland current account that suits your finances and spending habits.
+There are different kinds of accounts that cater to different needs, but current accounts are suitable for day-to-day transactions such as paying bills, shopping online, making in-store purchases or mortgage and loan payments.

 What's in this guide?